AKASHAorg/easy-web-crypto/README.md

 ### exportPrivateKey

-Export a prvate key using base64 format by default. `ArrayBuffer` is also supported by passing an optional format parameter with the value`raw`.
+Export a private key using base64 format by default. `ArrayBuffer` is also supported by passing an optional format parameter with the value `raw`.

 ```js
 const keyPair = await WebCrypto.genKeyPair()